2026-04-29 · 11 min read

 Why this decision matters more in 2026 than it did two years ago

 The open source AI landscape changed dramatically between 2024 and Q1 2026.
 Meta released Llama 3.3 70B in late 2024, and by April 2026 the model performs within 4% of GPT-4o on standard enterprise benchmarks per LMSYS Chatbot Arena data.
 Mistral, Qwen 2.5, and DeepSeek R2 now compete directly with proprietary models on reasoning tasks.
 This means the performance gap - the primary argument for proprietary solutions - has collapsed for most general business use cases.
+A company that dismissed open source in 2023 because the models were not good enough is now potentially overpaying for capability parity.

 The decision framework Bartosz Cruz uses with clients at AI Business Lab LLC evaluates five variables: data sensitivity, engineering capacity, deployment timeline, monthly token volume, and regulatory jurisdiction.
 Score each variable on a 1-5 scale and the math tells you which path to take - no intuition required.